-Q 9: How would we advise a client nearing the end of the programme who has decided that they want to stop taking medication?
+Q 9: How would we advise a patient nearing the end of the programme who has decided that they want to stop taking medication?

-A: Be non-judgemental and supportive, this is the client's choice but warn that if NRT and support is stopped too early there is a danger the cravings will start again, and the client will start smoking as the behavioural support, coupled with the medication, has ceased too early.
-Have a discussion so the client is fully aware of the possible pitfalls.
+A: Be supportive, this is the patient's choice but warn that if NRT and behavioural support are stopped too early there is a danger the cravings will start again, and the patient may start smoking as treatment has ceased too early.
+Have a discussion so the patient is fully aware of the possible pitfalls.